haveno-dex/haveno-site/faq.md

 - Arbitrators will be trusted members of the Haveno and Monero community, and they will be appointed by the Engine Council in collaboration with the aforementioned community.

+See the full details of the arbitrator role:

+<a class="button large" href="https://docs.haveno.exchange/the-project/roles/arbitrators/">Go to the Docs</a>

 ## [What are the fees for trading on Haveno?](#what-are-the-fees-for-trading-on-haveno)

 Haveno traders will pay two fees.
 The fee for transacting on the Monero network (a fraction of a cent) and the Haveno fee.